Hub boosts FedEx’s ability to reach across the globe.

-FSB designers were challenged to create a layout that would accommodate a highly complex and extensive system of conveyors and sorting equipment, while leaving adequate maneuvering room for tugs, carts, trucks and other support services.
-To create a facility capable of meeting these extensive demands, the FSB team worked hand-in-hand with FedEx officials, equipment suppliers, as well as representatives from the City of Greensboro throughout the design, permitting and construction process.
+FSB designers were challenged to create a layout that would accommodate a highly complex and extensive system of conveyors and sorting equipment while still leaving adequate maneuvering room for tugs, carts, trucks and other support services.
+To create a facility capable of meeting these extensive demands, the FSB team worked hand-in-hand with FedEx officials, equipment suppliers and representatives from the City of Greensboro throughout the design, permitting and construction process.

 Concurrent with construction of the hub, FSB also designed four additional structures to support the hub, including: a 58,000 SF Administration Building, a 50,000 SF Vehicle Maintenance Building, a 4,000 SF Generator Building (to provide complete back-up electrical service) and an additional 10,000 SF of support activities for a World Service Center and a Security Building.
 FSB also designed a relocated aircraft ramp for multiple wide-body and narrow-body aircraft, complete with aircraft utilities that support the loading and unloading process each day and night.